Lufunonyadzani/-AWS_re-Start-Labs/README.md

 Each lab or module has its own folder with relevant files, screenshots, and explanations.

 [Project 1: EC2](https://github.com/Lufunonyadzani/-AWS_re-Start-Labs/tree/main/Project%201%3A%20EC2%20)
+This project focuses on teaching the fundamental skills needed to work with Amazon EC2, guiding you through the full lifecycle of a cloud-based virtual server.
+You learn how to launch an EC2 instance, configure networking and storage, apply termination protection, and deploy a simple web server using a User Data script.
+The lab also emphasizes cloud security by showing how to update security groups to allow HTTP traffic, and introduces monitoring tools such as CloudWatch metrics and instance screenshots for troubleshooting.
+Finally, you practice scaling by resizing both the instance type and EBS volume, and learn how to properly terminate an instance after disabling termination protection.

 [Project 2: Lunix](https://github.com/Lufunonyadzani/-AWS_re-Start-Labs/tree/main/Project%202%3A%20Lunix)